WindJammer6/34.-StayInn/README.md

 # 34.-StayInn
-This is Project StayInn, our prototype Hotel Booking Website, with hotel data provided by [Ascenda](https://www.ascenda.com/).
-Done as part of SUTD's Elements of Software Construction (ESC) module.
+This is Project StayInn, our prototype Hotel Booking Website, with hotel data provided by [Ascenda](https://www.ascenda.com/) (they provided it in the form of API calls, they likely removed public access to it immediately after the project).
+Done as part of SUTD's Elements of Software Construction (ESC) module's requirements.

 Credits to all my groupmates who made this project possible:
 - [c-xinghan](https://github.com/c-xinghan)